 Business facilitation helps importers and exporters in the Asia-Pacific conduct business more efficiently.
 The costs of production are reduced, leading to cheaper goods and services, increased trade, and more employment opportunities.
 Traditionally the focus has been on reducing business transaction costs.
-APEC's original Trade Facilitation Action plan reached its target of a region-wide reduction in costs at the border by 5 percent between 2002 and 2006.
-A further 5 percent reduction was achieved between 2007 and 2010, which saved businesses in the APEC region a total of US\$58.7 billion.
-An Investment

-Facilitation Action Plan has also been implemented and work to review its progress has begun.
+APEC's original Trade Facilitation Action Plan reached its target of a region-wide reduction in costs at the border by five percent between 2002 and 2006.
+So in 2007, members committed to a further five percent reduction by the end of 2010 with an assessment on achieving that goal by 2011.
+An Investment Facilitation Action Plan has also been endorsed by APEC and work on its implementation has begun.